daqhris/daqhris.github.io/crypto-growth-fund.md

 ## Transparency
 ### Disclosure
-The transactions related to this fund are recorded on public **blockchains**.
+The transactions related to this fund are recorded on public blockchains.
 ### Source of Income
 Hard work that may or may not be done with human body parts but without insurance, contract or legal rights.
 Otherwise, it might consist of monetary gifts or crypto airdrops.